4th Time Around: Composition and lyrical interpretation

 Commentators often interpret "4th Time Around" as a response to the Beatles' song "Norwegian Wood (This Bird Has Flown)", written by John Lennon for the 1965 album Rubber Soul.
 (Note: In 1980, Lennon claimed full authorship of the song, but Paul McCartney may have co-written the lyrics and/or music.)
 "Norwegian Wood" obliquely addresses Lennon's romantic affair with a journalist.
 Dylan and the Beatles first met each other in August 1964, in New York.
 They were appreciative of each other's work, and some commentators have identified Dylan, whose lyrics contained "honest self-scrutiny and melancholy" as an influence on Lennon's writing in particular, first evidenced in "I'm a Loser" (1964).
 Heylin has suggested that Dylan, having noticed his influence on Rubber Soul, wrote "4th Time Around" as "a way of showing that he could raise the bar lyrically on Lennon".

-Both songs share a similar melody, although their orchestrations differ.
+The songs share a similar melody, although their orchestrations differ.
 Scholar of English Charles O. Hartman wrote that the song is "made of stanzas each of which is an AABA structure, placing the song among Dylan's most baroque concoctions".
 Lennon was asked about the track in a 1968 Rolling Stone interview, in which he stated:

 I was very paranoid about that.
 I remember he played it to me when he was in London.
 He said, what do you think?
 I said, I don't like it.
 I didn't like it.
 I was very paranoid.
 I just didn't like what I felt I was feeling – I thought it was an out and out skit, you know, but it wasn't.
 It was great.
 I mean he wasn't playing any tricks on me.
 I was just going through the bit.

 Gray comments that "it says something ... that Dylan was suspected (not least by Lennon) of parodying rather than copying".
 Heylin regards Dylan's song as "altogether darker, more disturbing".
 Classics scholar Richard F. Thomas considers that the Beatles track "sounds coy, almost innocent in comparison to the sophistication of Dylan's voice and lyrics".
 Thomas argued that if indeed "4th Time Around" is addressed to the Beatles, then its closing couplet, "I never asked for your crutch/Now don't ask for mine", is "devastating", and a message to the Beatles to "[s]tay away from what I'm doing".
 He believes that it rings true to hear that Lennon was "unhappy at what must have seemed like mockery and parody", and that Dylan does in fact "parody the simple rhyme of the Beatles song".